GAL1LAO/Tax-advisor-scheduler/README.md

 3. Create OAuth 2.0 credentials (Desktop application)
 4. Download the credentials file as `credentials.json`
 5. Place `credentials.json` in the project root directory

+If that is not working please  sign in to the provided google account to see the google calander items and the sent emails as well as use the provided `credentials.json`

 ## Setup